History of Vancouver: World War II

-The outbreak of the Second World War resulted in major changes for Vancouver.
+The outbreak of World War II resulted in major changes for Vancouver.
 Local militia units quickly recruited extra members and Vancouver's Seaforth Highlanders of Canada, for example, had a battalion overseas in England within 4 months, and they remained in Europe fighting until the end of the war.
 The British Columbia Regiment, 15th Field Regiment RCA, 6th Field Engineers, HMCS Discovery and others all contributed to the war effort.